-We bring the best research-based strategies to teachers, parents, administrators, librarians, childcare providers, and anyone else involved in helping a young child become a strong, confident reader.
+We bring the best research-based strategies to teachers, parents, administrators, librarians, childcare providers, and anyone else involved in helping a young child become a skilled reader.
 Our goal is to bring the reading research to life — to spread the word about reading instruction and to present “what works” in a way that parents and educators can understand and use.

-Teaching reading is a complicated task … so much so, that reading expert Louisa Moats titled her influential article about the skills and knowledge educators need to teach reading well "Teaching Reading IS Rocket Science."
+Teaching reading is a complicated task … so much so, that reading expert Louisa Moats titled her influential article about the skills and knowledge educators need to teach reading well Teaching Reading IS Rocket Science (AFT, 2020).
 That’s how Reading Rockets got its name!

 The National Institutes of Health estimates that one in five children has serious difficulties learning to read.
 These children are potentially among the most troubled kids in society.
 With early identification and a lot of help, however, children who struggle to read can flourish; without it they are at risk for failure in school and in life.